Paid house sitting jobs may seem like a fairy tale.

-While the chance to live in a mansion and get paid to be there is quite slim, many people are discovering that paid house sitting jobs can open up doors for them to travel and explore one city or country for extended periods.
+While the chances of living in a mansion and getting paid to be there are quite slim, many people are discovering that paid house sitting jobs can open up doors for them to travel and explore one city or country for extended periods.

-As its name suggest, house sitting is the practice of entrusting one’s home to one or more “house sitters” who are allowed to stay in the property (for as long as the owner requires).
+As the name suggests, house sitting is the practice of entrusting one’s home to one or more “house sitters” who are allowed to stay in the property for as long as the owner requires.

-House sitting is win-win for both the home owners and the house sitter.
+House sitting is a win-win for both the homeowners and the house sitter.

 Homeowners prefer hiring professional house sitters mainly because of their pets.
-They’d like to leave their pets at home but the cost of pet care in vets or pet hotels can be costly and house sitting proves a more economical alternative.
+They’d like to leave their pets at home but the cost of pet care in vets, kennels, or pet hotels can be costly.
+House sitting is a more economical alternative.

-As for the house sitter, traveling in another country or living nomadically is possible because he/she saves money on accommodation.
-House sitters can also experience “living like locals” while working an honest job.
+As for the house sitter, traveling in another city or country or living nomadically can cost less because they save money on accommodations.
+House sitters can also experience “living like a local” while working a legitimate job.

-Tasks of a house sitter varies, usually depending on the home owner’s needs.
+The tasks of a house sitter vary depending on the homeowner’s needs.

 Generally, paid house sitting jobs involve:

-- Occupying the house – Insurance companies in countries like the UK reject claims if home owners leave their houses vacant for over 30 days.
-If house sitters occupied the house when a break-in occurs, home owners have a chance to claim insurance.
+- Occupying the house.
+Insurance companies in countries like the UK reject claims if homeowners leave their houses vacant for over 30 days.
+However, if house sitters are occupying the house when a break-in occurs, homeowners have a chance to make an insurance claim.

-- Taking care of pets – If arranged by the homeowner, house sitters may also be assigned to take care of pets.
+- Taking care of pets.
+If agreed with the homeowner, house sitters may also be tasked to take care of pets.
 This includes day-to-day pet care like walking the dog, providing food and water, scooping poop/cleaning litter box, and even taking them to the vet when necessary.

-- Taking care of plants – Homes with either indoor or outdoor garden may require help watering and pruning plants, mowing lawns, and so on.
+- Taking care of plants.
+Homes with either an indoor or outdoor garden may require help watering and pruning plants, mowing lawns, and so on.
 In some cases, pool cleaning may be included in the job description as well.

-- Basic cleaning – The house sitter doesn’t necessarily have to scrub the home from top to bottom the whole time they stay in it.
+- Basic housekeeping.
+The house sitter doesn’t necessarily have to scrub the home from top to bottom the whole time they stay in it.
 However, they are expected to tidy up the rooms, do the dishes, and wash and change the beddings they use.

-- Other duties – Organizing mail, forwarding phone messages, overseeing home repairs, and other duties may also be assigned to the house sitter.
+- Other duties.
+Organizing mail, forwarding phone messages, overseeing home repairs, and other similar duties may also be assigned to the house sitter.

-Although tasks could change from one job to the next, house sitters are generally aware of what their duties will be even before they apply to the position.
+Although tasks could change from one client to the next, house sitters are generally aware of what their duties will be even before they apply to the position.

 Non-paid and Paid House Sitting Jobs

-In your search for house sitting jobs, you’ll be faced with two kinds of opportunities:
+In your search for house sitting jobs, you’ll encounter two kinds of opportunities:

 In this case, you get free accommodation in exchange for taking care of the house.